 Don’t act quickly

-Scammers who call you on the phone will pressure you to give up personal information, like your banking information, quickly, without giving you the opportunity to think.
+Scammers seeking to perform phishing scams call you on the phone and pressure you to give up personal information, like your banking information, quickly, without giving you the opportunity to think.
 They might pose as a loved one, a representative from a well-known organization, or a charity tricking you into a donation.
 In this situation, never give your information over the phone.
 Instead, ask for a website or a brochure to be sent to your home.
 Once you receive this information, you can do your own investigative work.

 Keep personal information private